 Wood top and seat planks will require the most attention to compensate for outdoor exposure.
 Different species of wood will react differently to the constant variations in sunlight, temperatures, moisture and insects.
 Warping and weather checking are typically the result.

 Pressure treated wood can successfully fight off these abusive elements longer than untreated woods.
 In general, most lumber should be regularly water sealed or painted to protect from UV rays and moisture.
 We recommend lumber be inspected and protected annually for best results.
 Refer to the instructions on the brand of sealant or paint that you decide to use for the species of wood on the picnic table or bench.
-Please also refer to the instructions on the sealant or paint you purchase for your picnic table or bench.

 On new lumber, you may notice grading stamps.
 All lumber is graded and grading stamps on the lumber are common and unavoidable.
 If these grading stamps are objectionable, you can remove them by sanding the lumber.
 The stamps will also likely fade over time from weather exposure.